AlexvZyl/nordic.nvim/README.md

     transparent_bg = false,
     -- Enable brighter float border.
     bright_border = true,
-    -- Nordic specific options.
-    -- Set all to false to use original Nord colors.
-    -- Adjusts some colors to make the theme a bit nicer (imo). nordic = {
+    -- Adjusts some colors to make the theme a bit nicer (imo).
     -- Reduce the overall amount of blue in the theme (diverges from base Nord). reduced_blue = true,
-    },
-    -- Onedark specific options.
-    -- Set all to false to keep original onedark colors.
-    -- Adjusts some colors to make the theme a bit nicer (imo).
-    -- WIP.
-    onedark = {
-        -- Brighten the whites to fit the theme better. brighter_whites = true,
+    -- Swop the dark background with the normal one. swop_backgrounds = false,
-    },
     -- Override the styling of any highlight group. override = {},
     cursorline = {